Docket Entries Since Last Update

 If reasonable accommodations can't be found or present an undue hardship for employers, or if, even with accommodations, the employee poses a direct threat to themselves or their coworkers, the ADA allows the employer to prohibit the employee from returning to the workplace.
 See 42 U.S.C. §§ 12111 to 12112; 29 C.F.R. § 1630.9.

 For more information about what constitutes and undue hardship, see Assess Undue Hardship of Accommodation.

 State laws may impose additional requirements on employers.
 See State Comparison Chart: Disability Discrimination.

-If an employee objects to a policy based on a sincerely held religious beliefs, employers should engage in the interactive process to determine reasonable accommodations are available.
-If accommodating an employee's religious beliefs if doing so would cause more than de minimis burden, Title VII allows employers to refuse the accommodation.
+If an employee objects to a policy or vaccine requirement based on sincerely held religious beliefs, employers should engage in the interactive process to determine reasonable accommodations are available.
+If accommodating an employee's religious beliefs would cause more than a de minimis burden, Title VII allows employers to refuse the accommodation.
 See Point of Law, POL.

 Some states impose additional religious accommodation requirements on employers.
 See State Comparison Chart: Religious Discrimination.

 Employers that require Covid-19 vaccinations generally are not required to accommodate worker concerns about the safety of vaccines.
 All available Covid-19 vaccines have received Emergency Use Authorization from the Food and Drug Administration and are considered safe and effective in reducing illness from a Covid-19 infection.
 Because an EUA is less than full FDA approval, the EEOC requires that employers inform workers about EUA status and the safety of a vaccine.
 See EEOC's What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws; FDA's Emergency Use Authorization for Vaccines Explained.